Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequality for the boson coupled Yang--Mills energy function

-We begin by establishing the following result on analyticity of the boson coupled Yang-Mills $L^2$-energy functional, $\sE:x_\infty+\sX\to\RR$ (where $x_\infty = (A_\infty,\Phi_\infty)$ is a critical point); this also serves as a stepping stone towards the proof that its gradient map, $\sM:x_\infty+\sX\to\tilde\sX$ is real analytic for suitable choices of the Banach spaces, $\sX$ and $\tilde\sX$, in Theorem~\ref{mainthm:Lojasiewicz-Simon_gradient_inequality}.
+We begin by establishing the following result on analyticity of the boson coupled Yang--Mills energy function, $\sE:x_\infty+\sX\to\RR$ (where $x_\infty = (A_\infty,\Phi_\infty)$ is a critical point); this also serves as a stepping stone towards the proof that its gradient map, $\sM:x_\infty+\sX\to\tilde\sX$ is real analytic for suitable choices of the Banach spaces, $\sX$ and $\tilde\sX$, in Theorem~\ref{mainthm:Lojasiewicz-Simon_gradient_inequality}.